• Skip to primary navigation

 Why Pork and Sauerkraut on New Year's for Good Luck?

 I tried making my own homemade sauerkraut from scratch.
-It was really fun, but since I am so impatient I normally just use store-bought kraut.
+It was really easy and you only need salt, water, and caraway seeds.
+However, since I am so impatient I normally just use store-bought kraut.

 Other folklore speaks to the way pigs forage for food.
 The pig roots in a forward motion, never looking back.
 Whereas other animals such as chickens and turkeys scratch backward.
 Also, cabbage was slang for money at one time.